What Is a Dental Bridge?

 - You have healthy teeth on either side of a missing tooth

 A tooth-supported dental bridge depends on healthy natural teeth to support it.
 We won’t recommend this approach if you don’t have teeth with good, healthy roots on either side of the missing tooth.
-At the same time, it’s best if the supporting teeth are a little damaged, such as by decay or wear, and might benefit from dental crowns.
-We would rather not put dental crowns on teeth that don’t need them, so if these teeth are perfectly healthy, we might recommend a dental implant that doesn’t require crowns on these healthy teeth.
+If several teeth are missing—or an entire arch—full-arch implant restorations such as All-on-X may be a more predictable and conservative solution.

-A tooth-supported dental bridge is a great tooth replacement option for people who don’t want implant surgery or who aren’t a good candidate for surgery.
-It lets you get a fully fixed, functional replacement tooth without surgery.
+A tooth-supported dental bridge is a great option for people who don’t want implant surgery or who aren’t a good candidate for surgery.
+It allows you to achieve a fixed, functional replacement tooth without surgery, while All-on-X and full-arch implant restorations remain excellent options for patients seeking comprehensive tooth replacement.

 Why Choose a Prosthodontist for Dental Bridges